How We Treat Our Employees

 d) Meals, Gifts and Entertainment

-if local laws prohibit this activity, or the recipient's company does not permit it, Kimball Electronics representatives should not engage in it.
+laws prohibit this activity, or the recipient's company does not permit it, Kimball representatives should not engage in it.

 e) Conflicts of Interest

 - Employees should avoid situations that may present, or present the appearance of, a conflict of interest.
-These occur when an employee's personal interest appears to, or does, conflict with the interests of Kimball Electronics.
+These occur when an employee's personal interest appears to, or does, conflict with the interests of Kimball.
+Such conflicts

-- Gains a substantial personal financial interest in a Kimball Electronics supplier/customer/competitor.
+- Gains a substantial personal financial interest in a Kimball supplier/customer/competitor.

-- Engages in a significant personal business transaction directly with Kimball Electronics, or discloses Kimball Electronics business opportunities to a third party.
+- Engages in a significant personal business transaction directly with Kimball, or discloses Kimball business opportunities to a third party.

 - Engages in significant outside employment such that it interferes with the conscientious performance of his/her duty as a company employee.
-This would include use of Kimball Electronics time or resources to solicit
+This would include use of Kimball time or resources to solicit for or otherwise

 - Participation in civic, charitable, or other non‐business activities at work, to the degree that they interfere with the employee's job duties.

 - There are many other situations in which an employee could have a conflict of interest.
-Any concerns or questions should be discussed by the employee with his or her manager or another appropriate Kimball Electronics
+Any concerns or questions should be discussed by the employee with his or her manager or another appropriate Kimball leader for guidance.

 f) Insider Trading

-- Trading in Kimball Electronics stock while possessing material, non‐public information is prohibited.
+- Trading in Kimball stock while possessing material, non‐public information is prohibited.
 This prohibition covers not only the employee, but family members as well.
-Disclosing such information to others is
+Disclosing such information to others is also prohibited.
+Please

-also prohibited.
-Please refer to Kimball Electronics Insider Trading Policy for more detailed information.
+refer to Kimball's Insider Trading Policy for more detailed information.

 g) Role Conflicts